bmarolleau/cdp-mesh-tutorial/README.md

 ### Circuit breaker
 **Reference**:  [https://istio.io/latest/docs/tasks/traffic-management/circuit-breaking/](https://istio.io/latest/docs/tasks/traffic-management/circuit-breaking/)
 This task shows you how to configure circuit breaking for connections, requests, and outlier detection.

+If one of the endpoints ends up in an inconsistent state or is restarted for some reason, it is temporarily removed from the load balancing, only to be added back after a while.

+Circuit Breaker is a mechanism that allows requests to a service to be stopped if a certain number of errors are encountered.
+This protects downstream services from request overload and reduces latency (by avoiding timeouts since requests are stopped before reaching it).

--   Update the `productpage` DestinationRule with Circuit breaking logic:
+1. Update the `productpage` DestinationRule with Circuit breaking logic with the Connection Pool approach:

 ````yaml
 cat <<EOF | oc replace -f -